hmito/esj73web/faq_en.md

 ### I registered in advance but have not received the program booklet

 Program booklet will not be produced for ESJ73.
-Please obtain the necessary information from the ESJ73 official website, the ESJ abstract website, or the conference platform (RakuRaku Conference).
+Please obtain the necessary information from the ESJ73 official website, the ESJ abstract website, or the conference platform (RakuRaku-Conference).

 ### Do forum speakers need to register their abstracts?